Do Less goals

 Technically, you can use a Do Less...

 But we strongly recommend that you use a Do More goal to Not Do Something at a rate of 1/day (or 7/week).
 (More of our reasoning on the blog.)
 Users have reported finding Do Less goals less motivating and harder to manage.
 You lose out on any extra motivation from watching the graph build over time.
-The goal just stays a boring flat line, and any lapses are really obvious, as in the second graph below (the images are from a slightly older style of graph, but the new ones look much the same!).
+The goal just stays a boring flat line, and any lapses are really obvious, as in the second graph below (the images are from a slightly older style of graph, but the new ones look much the same in this situation!).

 Comparison of Do More and Do Less goals, showing that a Do Less goal on the right remains a flat line, while a Do More goal on the left shows consistent improvement